oracle-livelabs/database/migrate-ssrs-to-oci/migrate-ssrs-databases/migrate-ssrs-databases.md

   ![SSRS Backup file unzip to SQL Backup location](./images/ssrsbackupzipsqlbackuplocation.png "SSRS Backup file unzip to SQL Backup location")

-4. The unzipped folder contains ReportServer database backup files, an encryption key, and one text file, as shown in the image below.
+4. The unzipped folder contains ReportServer Database backup files, an encryption key, and one text file, as shown in the image below.

   ![SSRS backup files and the encryption key](./images/ssrsbackupscontent.png "SSRS backup files and the encryption key")